Ingeloop/Ingeloop.WPF.Theme/README.md

 ### 3) Icons:

-You can use Ingeloop icons like as follow:
+You can use Ingeloop icons as follow:

 ```xaml
 <theme:IngeloopFullLogo/>